himadree-shekhar/java-oca-808-prep/README.md

 - Fully Qualified Name : package.subpackage.ClassName

 Which packages are automatically imported ?
-- java.lang
+- java.lang : Because it contains core classes like String, System.
-- unnamed packages (or default package) that are in the same directory
+- Unnamed Packages : in the same directory

 File Names:
 - For public classes: The file name must match the class name (case-sensitive)